WSU-kduncan/ceg3120-cicd-T0mmyt0m/deployment/README.md

+# Guide to install Webhook

-SSH into your EC2 Instance:
+## SSH into your EC2 Instance:

 ```
 ssh -i /path/to/your/key.pem ubuntu@your_ec2_public_ip